ObeyLordGoomy/frhd.js/README.md

 # frhd.js
-FreeRiderHD api client for node.js
+FreeRiderHD api client for node.js by GoodraFRHD